openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/19_stdlib.rst

     frontend_status: Partly

-The Standard Library of the |LANG| language defines the required set of types, classes, variables, constants, and functions that provide APIs for effective and convenient programming.
+The Standard Library of the |LANG| language defines the required set of types, variables, constants, functions and annotations that provide APIs for effective and convenient programming.

 The Standard Library has two parts: the common part provides |TS| compatibility,